rajvishwakarma1/IRCTC_Automation/README.md

   * **Behavioral Spoofing**: Subtle random variations are introduced to `Element.prototype.getBoundingClientRect` (for element position readings) and `Element.prototype.click` (for click event delays) to make interactions less robotic.

+## ❌ Challenges and Limitations (Why Full Automation Was Not Achieved)

+Despite employing extensive evasion techniques, full automation of the IRCTC login process proved unfeasible due to the highly sophisticated anti-bot measures implemented by the website.
+Key challenges encountered include:

+* **Persistent CAPTCHA Chaining:** IRCTC's system actively detects automated browser sessions.
+Upon detecting automation, it frequently presents multiple, dynamic CAPTCHAs in a continuous loop.
+These CAPTCHAs are designed to be human-solvable and cannot be programmatically bypassed by automation tools.
+This behavior is a primary defense mechanism to prevent non-human logins.

+* **Server-Side Blocking (504 Gateway Timeout):** Even when client-side browser fingerprints were effectively masked using `undetected_chromedriver` and custom JavaScript injections, the IRCTC server would often respond with `504 Gateway Timeout` errors.
+This indicates that the server-side anti-bot system was identifying and blocking the automated requests at a network or load-balancer level, preventing the requests from even reaching the main application logic.
+The fact that manual login attempts from the same machine and network were successful confirmed that these 504 errors were a direct response to detected automation, rather than general server downtime.

+* **Dynamic Website Behavior:** IRCTC's website frequently updates its structure and security protocols, making it a continuous challenge to maintain consistent automation without constant adaptation of XPaths and evasion strategies.

+These combined factors demonstrate that IRCTC is highly effective at preventing automated logins, necessitating manual intervention for the CAPTCHA and final login steps.

+## ⚠️ Why This Tool Cannot Be Run Directly in Canvas

+This Python automation tool, which uses Selenium WebDriver to control a web browser (Google Chrome), **cannot be executed directly within the Canvas environment**.
+This limitation stems from the fundamental architecture of web automation and the nature of the Canvas execution environment:

+* **No Graphical User Interface (GUI):** Selenium WebDriver requires a full graphical desktop environment to launch and control a web browser like Chrome.
+The Canvas environment, being a server-side execution platform, operates in a headless (non-graphical) manner.
+It does not have a visible desktop, browser installation, or the necessary display server to render a browser window.

+* **Browser and Driver Dependencies:** To run this script, you need:

+    * A locally installed Google Chrome browser.

+    * A compatible `chromedriver` executable (which `undetected_chromedriver` often manages for you, but still requires a local browser).

+    * The Canvas environment does not provide or allow the installation and execution of these external browser applications and their drivers.

+* **Security and Isolation:** The Canvas environment is a sandboxed execution space designed for isolated code execution.
+It's built to run Python scripts that perform computational tasks, interact with APIs (like Google's services), or generate content.
+It is not designed to launch or interact with external applications like web browsers on a user's local machine or within its own virtualized environment for security and resource management reasons.

+Therefore, this tool is designed to be run **locally on your computer** where you have Google Chrome and the necessary Python environment set up, as demonstrated in the "Run Instructions" section.

 ## ⏱ Time Spent

 Approximately 6+ hours were dedicated to the development and refinement of this tool, primarily focused on addressing anti-bot detection and ensuring reliable initial form filling.